Help me plan my trip

 Day 4: Cai Rang floating market – Ho Chi Minh

-Wake up well rested to the sound of the river and get ready for another exciting day of sightseeing in the Mekong Delta.
+You wake up well-rested to the sound of the river and get ready for another exciting day of sightseeing in the Mekong Delta.
+At 6.30h the cruise vessel sets off for a sunrise cruise.
+Watch the locals go about their daily work drying exotic fruits and building ships on the wooden yards while enjoying an early breakfast.

 Free for the rest of the day to discover Ho Chi Minh City on your own.